Ghostkeeper/Luna/plugins/logger/loggertype/implement.rst

 Implementing logger plug-ins
 ============================

+This document gives instruction on how to implement a logger plug-in.
 A logger plug-in represents one way to output log messages.
 Adding more loggers causes logs to be output to multiple places simultaneously.
-Each logger can set their log levels individually though, so one could specify a file logger to output all types of messages while a log that's shown to the user could show only errors and warnings.

-The logger plug-in provides a way to change the levels that it needs to log and a way to log messages with that level.
+To implement a logger plug-in, one needs to implement all functions listed below in `Function implementation`_.
+The metadata then needs to include an entry for each of these functions, with as key the function name and as value the function itself.

 ----------
 Log levels
 ----------
 There are a number of log levels that a logger plug-in should support.
 They each represent a certain severity.
 This implies an order (from severe to unimportant), but this order is only semantic and needs not be retained.
 For instance, a plug-in may be set to log only errors and information but not critical messages and warnings.
-The plug-in should support this.
+The plug-in doesn't need to implement this filtering itself.
+This is done by the API, so only levels that are set to be logged by your logger are called by the API.

 The log levels that are available are:
 - Error, for events that prevent the entire program from properly functioning.